Your complete guide to Legal Operations and how in-house Legal teams benefit.

 Securing a budget for legal tech is a priority and a struggle for many in-house legal counsel.
 In reality, in-house lawyers are forced to carry out repetitive, manual tasks, which is time-consuming, prone to errors, and costly.
 Often left with disjointed and underused apps that often don’t scale or are not tailored to specific business needs and use cases, legal teams are blocked in their daily work.

 With Legal Operations managing legal tech, the entire legal team works under the banner of a joint team tech vision, with streamlined workflows that meet the company’s needs.
-Legal Operations helps evaluate and select tech vendors and suppliers, anticipate tech stack needs, automate repetitive manual tasks, and incorporate powerful self-service tools for anything from contract management to e-billing, IP or e-signature.
+Legal Operations helps evaluate and select tech vendors and suppliers, anticipate tech stack needs, and together with a legal engineer, automate repetitive manual tasks, and incorporate powerful self-service tools for anything from contract management to e-billing, IP or e-signature.

 Training and development